Guide, Updated 18 May 2026

 Which is the easiest UK driving test centre in 2026?

 There is no single easiest UK driving test centre that applies to every candidate.
-The highest-pass-rate centre in 2024-25 is Lerwick on Shetland at 67.0 percent, but it is unreachable for almost everyone.
+The highest-pass-rate centre in the rankable headline set in 2024-25 is Dorchester at 66.7 percent (n=4,561 tests), followed by Kendal (Oxenholme Road) at 64.8 percent (n=2,149).
+Both clear the 1,000-test rankable floor.
+Several small Scottish island centres show similar rolling-3yr pass rates but are unreachable for almost everyone.
 The right question is "what is the easiest centre I can reasonably reach?" and the answer is the centre that wins on three levers: commute under 90 minutes, pass rate at least 6 percentage points above your home option, and wait time no more than 4 weeks longer than the home option.
 Use /tools/pass-rate-finder with your postcode to see your 6 nearest centres, then apply the framework.

 How do I decide which UK driving test centre is easiest for me in 2026?